LitHaxor/LitHaxor/README.md

 ## Abstract
-I am a software engineer at heart, specizlized in DevOps.
+I am a software engineer at heart, specialising in DevOps.
 Wanna be ML+DataOps.
 - I’m currently exploring the world of Ai, Machine Learning, Data Engineer trying to combine them with DevOps.
 - From 2020, I've started my journey as a Software Engineer (Backend), DevOps.
 - I can do react, nextjs.
 Also, specialized in scraping data using Cheerio, Puppetieer.